 Transforaminal Epidural Steroid Injection (TFESI) Series

-Our physicians use fluoroscopic guidance to position the needles in the epidural space.
-The placement is confirmed using contrast dye.
+AOA Orthopedic Specialists spine specialists use fluoroscopic guidance to position the needles in the epidural space.
+The use of contrast dye allows the surgeon to confirm correct placement of the injection.
 This ensures that the medications will be in the proper area in order to relieve pain.
-Once the needle position is verified, the medication is injected.
+Once the physician confirms the needle’s position, the physician injects the medication.

 Who is a candidate for a Transforaminal Epidural Steroid Injection?

 A physician may perform a Transforaminal Epidural Steroid Injection if the patient exhibits pain believed to originate from a specific spinal nerve(s).
 Performing a Transforaminal Epidural Steroid Injection allows the surgeon to rule out or confirm a specific nerve.
 Common causes of pain include herniated discs, radiculitis, and radiculopathy.

 What is the recovery from a Transforaminal Epidural Steroid Injection?